matrixinfer-ai/kthena/examples/redis/README.md

 Redis is required when using the following Kthena features:
 - **KV Cache Aware Plugin** - For caching key-value pairs to improve performance
-- **Global Rate Limit** - To share and synchronize the token counts across all gateway pods
+- **Global Rate Limit** - To share and synchronize the token counts across all router pods

 ## Quick Start